HelenLit/iris_classification/README.md

 Keep in mind that Docker requires you to have virtualization enabled in your system's BIOS settings.
 If you encounter issues, please verify your virtualization settings, or refer to Docker's installation troubleshooting guide.
 Now you're prepared to work with Dockerized applications!

-### Installing MLFlow on Windows
+#### MLFlow

-MLFlow can be easily installed on a Windows local machine using the pip, the Python package installer.
+MLFlow can be easily installed on a local machine using the pip, the Python package installer.
 To do so, open the command prompt (you can find it by searching for `cmd` in the Start menu) and type the following command:

 ```python
 pip install mlflow